 What’s on the Menu (Podcast Agenda)

-Elisabeth: OK, Tracy.
+Elisabeth: Okay, Tracy.
 Let me tell you what’s going on today.
 We are going to review an app that celebrates the slacker in all of us.
 That’s our appetizer for today.
 We’re going to talk about how a city and its local university are collaborating to keep the city in lights.
 We’re going to find out what Nike learned from Toyota to combat sweatshop conditions in developing nations.
 We are going to find out what connects the Quality great, Dr. Deming, whose birthday is this month, to CVS Pharmacies of all places.
 Today’s Q&A, we’re going to find out what to do with questions that have been answered for you.
 And then, today’s special, we’re going to talk to members of a Florida family that use process improvement to launch a brew pub with taps for dogs.

 Tracy: I didn’t know dogs liked beer.
 That will be interesting.